Mail Lists

 14. Click the Done button.

-The Mail List Criteria window will return.
+The Mail List Criteria window returns.

 15. Click the Execute button.